JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 ```

 So this is more than a 2x package load improvement for a very big package.
 Individual packages may seem smaller or larger improvements.
-## Improvements in Stacktrace Rendering
+## Improvements in stacktrace rendering

 *Jeff Bezanson, Tim Holy, Kristoffer Carlsson*